jenrichmond/apero-site/content/blog/_index.md

     text_link_label: View recent posts
     text_link_url: /blog/
 description: "Blogging about new things I learn about R is how I consolidate what I am learning and make it useful to others.
 Enjoy!"
-layout: list-grid
+layout: list-sidebar
 show_author_byline: true
 show_post_date: true
 show_post_thumbnail: true
 sidebar:
   author: Jen Richmond
   description: "Blogging about new things that I am learning about R is how I consolidate what I am learning and make it useful to others.
-Enjoy!"
+Enjoy!
+(Art by Allison Horst)"
   show_sidebar_adunit: true
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml